xonixx/makesure/docs/makesure-vs-just.md

 [Problem](https://github.com/casey/just/issues/1292#issuecomment-1197748631)

-Makesure doesn't suffer from this issue and has idiomatic solution:
+Since Makesure doesn't have its own programming language, it doesn't suffer from this issue and has idiomatic solution:

 ```shell
 @lib